 Malted Chocolate Chip Cookies – Deliciously thick, soft-baked cookies infused with malted milk powder, and loaded with Maltesers and chocolate chips!

 Who else is a huuuge fan of Maltesers?
-(I believe you have Whoppers in America?)
+(I believe you have Whoppers in the US?)

 They’re delicious little malted milk balls coated in milk chocolate… Mmmmm.
 Well, I made cookies with them!
 Yep.
 Today, I bring you my Malted Chocolate Chip Cookies!